ElSicarius/caserer/README.md

 ## Install

-I'm providing a precompiled binary for linux, you can download it from the release page.
+I'm providing a precompiled binary for linux, you can download it from the release page for stable releases.

+I'm also keeping the latest compiled version in cmd/caserer/caserer, you can download it directly from the repository.

 If you want to compile it yourself, you can use the following command:
 ```bash